Westport Light State Park

 In 2016, the Washington State Parks and Recreation Commission combined Westhaven and Westport Light state parks into one park.

-Westport Light State Park is a 626-acre-acre day-use park with 1,215 feet of shoreline on the Pacific Ocean and Half Moon Bay, with beach access to both shores.
-The park is within minutes of the City of Westport and its marina, maritime history museums, and other attractions.
-A concrete boardwalk provides a 1.3 mile walk into Westport.
+Westport Light State Park is a 560-acre day-use park with 1,215 feet of shoreline on the Pacific Ocean and Half Moon Bay, with beach access to both shores.
+The park is within minutes of the City of Westport and its marina, maritime history museum, and other attractions.
+A paved path provides a 1.3 mile walk into Westport.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-The beach is popular for surging and suitable for many improvised games.
+- The beach is popular for surfing and suitable for many improvised games.

 The park is named for the historic Westport Lighthouse, also called Grays Harbor Lighthouse, built in 1898 and adjacent to the park on Coast Guard property.
 The lighthouse was built as a navigational aide for Point Chehalis at the south entrance to Grays Harbor.